gearnoodle/manual/shame.md

 But it will take years of practice before I actually get better at handling shame.

-This I'll tell for my future self, I'd like to be developed to the better in this when I read this next time: I played Village People's Go West from my phone while waiting for the metro train, I played it with sounds on, scary :P Small things like this gradually take me to the better direction, I feel.

 Text license: CC-0
 Manu Järvinen